-If you lost a close family member due to another driver’s negligent behavior and are curious about your legal rights under Tennessee law, a Knoxville, TN wrongful death lawyer at the Law Offices of Ogle, Elrod & Baril, PLLC can help.
+If you lost a close family member due to another driver’s negligent behavior and are curious about your legal rights under Tennessee law, a Knoxville, TN wrongful death lawyer at OEB Law, PLLC can help.
 We know how difficult this time can be.
 Give us a call today to see how we can get justice for your loved one: 865-546-1111.

-What does Tennessee law say about wrongful death in Knoxville?
+What does Tennessee law say about wrongful death?

 Tenn.
 Code Ann. § 20-5-113 defines wrongful death as any time a death occurs due to the “wrongful act, fault, or omission of another.”

 Tennessee law also outlines the rules and sets limits for how long you have to file a wrongful death claim in Tennessee.
 Like other claims stemming from a Knoxville personal injury, you have only one year from the date of the injury to claim compensation.
 There are also some circumstances, such as when the responsible party is a government agency, when you have even less time to decide you want to make a claim.

 To ensure you file within the time limits, we encourage you to give us a call and schedule your free consultation as soon as possible.
 During this consultation, we can analyze your case and determine how soon we need to act to protect your legal right to compensation.

 Who can file a wrongful death claim after a Knoxville accident?

 Tennessee limits who may file a claim after a wrongful death in Knoxville.
 If you do not fit into any of these categories, we can advise you how to proceed.